pitt-crc/bank/docs/source/overview/install.rst

    * - BANK_NOTIFY_SUS_LIMIT_EMAIL_TEXT
      -
-     - Email message used to notify account holders about service unit usage and limits
+     - Email message used to notify account holders about service unit usage and limits.

    * - BANK_THREE_MONTH_PROPOSAL_EXPIRY_NOTIFICATION_EMAIL
      -
-     - Email message to send when an account is 90 days from the end of its proposal
+     - Email message to send when an account is 90 days from the end of its proposal.

    * - BANK_PROPOSAL_EXPIRES_NOTIFICATION_EMAIL
      -
-     - An email to send when an account's proposal has expired
+     - An email to send when an account's proposal has expired.